AgoraIO-Community/ContentContributorGuides/README.md

 > For more details see the Medium Help Center guide ["Set a canonical link"](https://help.medium.com/hc/en-us/articles/360033930293-Set-a-canonical-link)

-Once the canoncial link is set, the author may publish their tutorial to Medium.
+Once the canonical link is set, the author may publish their tutorial to Medium.